jbcodeforce/java-studies/docs/quarkus.md

 The guide is [here](https://quarkus.io/guides/deploying-to-openshift) and the main points are:

-* The OpenShift extension is actually a wrapper extension that brings together the kubernetes and container-image-s2i extensions with sensible defaults so that it’s easier for the user to get started with Quarkus on OpenShift
+* The OpenShift extension is actually a wrapper extension that brings together the kubernetes and container-image-s2i extensions with defaults so that it’s easier for the user to get started with Quarkus on OpenShift
 * Build is done by source 2 image binary build: `./mvnw clean package -Dquarkus.container-image.build=true`.
 The output of the build is an ImageStream that is configured to automatically trigger a deployment
 * The first time, build and deployment are done with the command: `./mvnw clean package -Dquarkus.kubernetes.deploy=true`, after that, any build will trigger redeployment.
 Here are the steps done:
     * Build thin jar